-Tomkins Island became a Bird Sanctuary in 2015.
-Construction of the island was part of the mitigation requirements for continued maintenance dredging of Savannah Harbor and the island was completed January 2005.
-Management of Tomkins Island is a cooperative effort between the U.S. Army Corps of Engineers, Savannah District and the South Carolina Department of Natural Resources (SCDNR).
-Both parties provide critical resources toward the effective management of this site.
-The Corps of Engineers maintains the physical aspects of the site, repairing and rehabilitating the rocks and sand that comprise the island and controlling vegetation on the site to allow it to serve as a bare ground nesting site for seabirds and shorebirds.
-Both parties monitor bird use of the site.
+Tomkins Island became a Seabird Sanctuary in 2015.
+Construction of the island was part of the mitigation requirements for continued maintenance dredging of Savannah Harbor; the island was completed January 2005.
+Management of Tomkins Island is a cooperative effort between the U.S. Army Corps of Engineers - Savannah District and the South Carolina Department of Natural Resources (SCDNR).
+Both parties provide critical resources toward the effective management of the site.
+The Corps of Engineers maintains the physical aspects of the site, repairing and rehabilitating the rocks and sand that comprise the island and controlling vegetation to keep it a bare ground nesting site for seabirds and shorebirds.
+Both agencies monitor bird use of the site.

-Tomkins Island consists of a constructed island with approximately 7 acres above mean high water.
+Tomkins Island is a constructed island of approximately 7 acres above mean high water.
 Species that nest on the site include: brown pelican, royal tern, black skimmer, gull-billed tern, sandwich tern, laughing gull, and American oystercatcher.
-It has had over 11,000 tern nests in one year.
-Besides providing nesting habitat, this site serves as a winter loafing area for many species.
-Horseshoe crabs spawn on the beach and thousands of shorebirds feed on this spring food resource.
+It has had over 11,000 tern nests in one season.
+Besides providing nesting habitat, Tomkins Island serves as a winter loafing area for many species.
+In spring horseshoe crabs spawn on the beach, and thousands of migrating shorebirds feed on this important food resource.

 Hours of Operation

 This Santuary is closed to public use year-round.

 Currently there are no events for this property.

 Directions to Property

 It is located approximately 1.4 miles offshore of Turtle Island in Jasper County, SC.
 The island is located between Hilton Head Island, SC and Tybee Island, GA.